Bryan Reynolds Player Props: Pirates vs. Athletics

 Bryan Reynolds At The Plate

-- Reynolds has an RBI in 21 of 56 games this year, with multiple RBI in seven of them.
+- Reynolds has driven in a run in 21 games this season (36.8%), including seven games with more than one RBI (12.3%).
 He has also driven in three or more of his team's runs in four contests.

-- He has scored in 24 of 56 games this year, and more than once 6 times.
+- In 25 of 57 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.